-This document outlines how to install CamDo custom firmware to enable the scripting functionality of your HERO4 camera.
+This document outlines how to install CamDo custom firmware to enable the scripting functionality of your HERO4 camera (previously available on the HERO3 series).
 The firmware update is not required for standard use of the Blink, Bullet, and Dash controller boards but can be applicable for some advanced applications.
 The Pro and Cloud versions can be used for controlling the WiFi settings of the HERO4 camera.

 This update is required for the successful use of the HERO4 camera with our legacy controller boards: Time Lapse Intervalometer (TL-004), Programmable Scheduler (PS-004), Motion Detector (MD-004), Wired Remote(PB-W), and Bullet Cable(BULLET-5) products, all discontinued July 2016.